 Welcome and Orientation

-Upon arrival you’ll take part in both the university and CISabroad orientation program.
+Upon arrival you’ll take part in a comprehensive orientation program.
 You’ll learn the “do’s and don’ts” of South African life, like how to get around by public transportation, how to stay safe, what to do in case of an emergency and who to contact if you have any questions.
 We’ll also tell you all about our favorite places in town (restaurants, museums, markets etc).
 Oh, and you’ll join in on a welcome meal, something traditional and yummy (ever heard of “Bobotie?”) so that you can start to taste the local flavor.

 Farewell and Re-entry Program